 Eulerian Numbers versus Stirling Numbers of the First Kind

-The 1 in the first column comes from the identity permutation that has cycles row) and one run (first column).
+The 1 at position comes from the identity permutation that has cycles row) and one run (column 1).

 The 1 in the last column comes from the permutation .
 It has runs of length 1.
 Its cycle decomposition is for even and for odd, so has cycles.